 When a system is quenched from a homogeneous hightemperature disordered state into a low-temperature state it does not order instantaneously; instead, domains of equilibrium ordered phases form on larger and larger scales [1].
-It has been generally confirmed that a scale-invariant morphology is developed, i.e., the network of domains is (statistically) independent of time when lengths are rescaled by a single characteristic length scale that typically grows algebraically with time.
+It has been generally confirmed that a scaleinvariant morphology is developed, i.e. the network of domains is (statistically) independent of time when lengths are rescaled by a single characteristic length scale that typically grows algebraically with time.
 However, even for simple coarsening processes little is known about more subtle properties such as the domain size distribution [2,3].
 One such feature that has attracted considerable interest recently concerns the "persistence" of the local order parameter, the probability that it has not changed sign in a given time interval.
 Persistence has been investigated theoretically [4-9] and experimentally [10] in spin systems, interacting particles systems [11-14], Lotka-Volterra models [15,16], breath figures growth [17], foams [18], and even simple diffusion [19,20].

-Single spin persistence provides a natural counterpart to the survival probability in the realm of many-particle systems.
+Single spin persistence provides a natural counterpart to the survival probability in the realm of many particle systems.
 In the context of reaction processes, persistence is equivalent to the survival of immobile impurities and therefore does not provide information about collective properties of the bulk.
 In contrast, domains are the natural spatial elements of a coarsening process.
-In this paper, we ask, for example, what the survival of an entire domain S(t) is.
-This quantity decreases with time as a power law $S(t) \sim t^{-\psi}$.
+In this paper, we ask for example what is the survival of an entire domain, S(t)?
+This quantity decreases with time as a power-law $S(t) \sim t^{-\psi}$.
 Similar to other critical exponents, ψ is universal in the sense that it is independent of many details such as the initial conditions.
 However, it is model dependent and in this respect differs from the growth exponent that depends only on the conservative nature of the dynamics.

-In the present work we examine systems with short-range interactions described by a scalar nonconserved order parameter.
-We focus on the one-dimensional (1D) Ising model and its generalization to the q-state Potts model [21] evolving according to Glauber spin-flip dynamics [22].
+In the present work, we examine systems with shortrange interactions described by a scalar non-conserved order parameter.
+We focus on the 1D Ising model and its generalization to the q-state Potts model [21] evolving according to Glauber spin-flip dynamics [22].
 Sequential dynamics has been chosen without loss of generality as parallel dynamics exhibit similar asymptotic behavior [23].
-In onedimensional systems with short-range interactions, the orderdisorder transition takes place at T=0 [24], and since we are interested in coarsening, we restrict our attention to zero temperature.
+In one-dimensional systems with short-range interactions, the order-disorder transition takes place at T = 0[24], and since we are interested in coarsening, we restrict attention to zero temperature.

 This paper is organized as follows.
-In the next section we discuss the Ising and Potts models.
-We define the domain number distribution and determine it analytically in the limiting cases $q \rightarrow \infty$ and $q \rightarrow 1$.
-Furthermore, we develop an independent interval approximation (IIA) that assumes no correlations between adjacent domains.
+In the next section, we discuss the Ising and Potts models.
+We define the domain number distribution and determine it analytically in the limiting cases, $q \to \infty$ and $q \to 1$.
+Otherwise, we develop an Independent Interval Approximation (IIA) that assumes no correlations between adjacent domains.
 The IIA predictions compare well with Monte Carlo simulations by giving correct description of the domain statistics as well as good estimates for the underlying exponents.
-Section II concludes with the $q = \infty$ Potts model in arbitrary dimension $d \ge 2$.
+Section II is concluded with the $q = \infty$ Potts model in arbitrary dimension $d \ge 2$.
 In Sec.
-III we obtain the domain distribution in two solvable cases: the Potts model with only energy lowering transitions and the deterministic ballistic annihilation model [25,15,16].
+III, we obtain the domain distribution in two solvable cases: the Potts model with only energy lowering transitions and the deterministic ballistic annihilation model [25,15,16].
 Section IV discusses some open issues and contains a summary.